plmwong/log4net-raygun/README.md

 ***My application uses the older 1.2.10 version of log4net, before they went and changed the public key***

-You need to use the https://www.nuget.org/packages/log4net.1.2.10.Raygun version built against that version of log4net.
+You can use the https://www.nuget.org/packages/log4net.1.2.10.Raygun version built against that version of log4net.
 The source for this is located in the `log4net-1.2.10` branch.

 ***My application logs sensitive information which we would rather not send to a third-party***